Violin Concerto (Schumann)

-Robert Schumann's Violin Concerto in D minor, WoO 1, written in 1853, was his only violin concerto and one of his last significant compositions.
+Robert Schumann's Violin Concerto in D minor, WoO 23, written in 1853, was his only violin concerto and one of his last significant compositions.
 It remained unknown to all but a very small circle for more than 80 years after it was written.

-Instrumentation
+Music

-The concerto is scored for solo violin, 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 2 horns in F, 2 trumpets in B♭, timpani and strings.
+The concerto is scored for solo violin, two flutes, two oboes, two clarinets in B♭, two bassoons, two horns in F, two trumpets in B♭, timpani, and strings.

-Structure

 The concerto is in the traditional three-movement quick-slow-quick form.
-It belongs less to the poetic and passionate style of Schumann's early masterpieces than to the more objective, classical manner of his later music, as ushered in by the 'Rhenish' Symphony of 1850.
+It belongs less to the poetic and passionate style of Schumann's early masterpieces than to the more objective, classical manner of his later music, as ushered in by the Rhenish Symphony of 1850.

+The opening movement, which is in sonata form, is conceived more on symphonic than concertante lines.
+Its powerful opening subject dominates the proceedings, and although the violin’s role is extremely taxing, its subordination to a "symphonic" scheme is emphasized by the fact that there is no cadenza.

+The second movement, in B♭, has the character of an intensely lyrical intermezzo, the theme of which hints toward the Geistervariationen WoO 24, and passes without pause into the third movement.
+Until its penultimate bar this movement uses no wind except bassoons and trumpet.

+The third movement is a vigorous and dance-like sonata-rondo finale in the parallel major, D major, and has a strong polonaise rhythm.

 Composition

 Schumann wrote it in Düsseldorf between 11 September and 3 October 1853 for the violinist Joseph Joachim.
 He had just previously completed another work for Joachim, the Fantasie in C major, Op.
 131. On 1 October, the young Johannes Brahms entered Schumann's life.
 It appears that Schumann composed the finale of the Concerto in three days: 1–3 October, after making Brahms’s acquaintance.
 Later in October, he collaborated with his new friend Brahms and his pupil Albert Dietrich in the 'F-A-E' Sonata for violin and piano, also written for Joachim.